azmir0218/Python-Challenge/README.md

   Greatest Increase in Profits: Feb-2012 ($1926159)
   Greatest Decrease in Profits: Sep-2013 ($-2196167)

-  ##PyPoll
+ #### PyPoll
-  Create a Python script to help a small, rural town modernize its vote counting process by using the set of given poll data.
-The script needs to include the criteria below and the outcome should look as shown under the criteria.
+  Created a Python script to help a small, rural town modernize its vote counting process by using the set of given poll data.
+The script included the criteria below and the outcome looks as shown under the criteria.

   * The total number of votes cast

   * A complete list of candidates who received votes